ICOS-Carbon-Portal/infrastructure/local_dev/README.md

 ```

 - You should run `lxd init` before proceeding.
 To run this, you probably need to add yourself to the lxd group
   (`sudo adduser USERNAME lxd`) and change your primary group to lxd (`newgrp lxd`).
-- Note: if using Ubuntu through WSL on Windows, you will need to enable IPv4 forwarding by editing the
-  `/etc/sysctl.d/99-sysctl.conf` file and restarting the wsl service; otherwise the lxd container will not be
+You can use the defaults
+  for each question asked.
+- Note: You will probably run into a conflict between Docker and LXD, preventing networking from working
+  properly inside LXD containers.
+To fix this, edit `/etc/sysctl.d/99-sysctl.conf` file and enable the line
+  `net.ipv4.ip_forward=1`, which enables IPv4 forwarding, then restart your machine.
-  able to fetch files from the internet.
-Additionally, you may need to change the binding addresses for
+- Note: On Windows/WSL Ubuntu, you may need to change the binding addresses for data/meta to use 0.0.0.0
-  data/meta to use 0.0.0.0 instead of 127.0.0.1 by editing the `application.conf` files and adding the
+  instead of 127.0.0.1 by editing the `application.conf` files and adding the appropriate line to each
-  appropriate line to each service.
+  service.

 ### Running